eclipse/epsilon/examples/org.eclipse.epsilon.examples.eol.dap/README.md

 This example can be launched from the `Run Debug Adapter on 01-hello via HTTP from Java` launch configuration.

-## Connecting to the Epsilon Debug Adapter Protocol server
+## Connecting to the Epsilon DAP server

 Once the DAP server is running and waiting for connections, you can use a DAP client (e.g. LSP4E) to debug the Epsilon script that it is controlling.